-1. Continuous source of electricity
+1. Continuous source of electricity.

-Exception: The source of electricity may be solar power or emergency generator.
+Exception: The source of electricity may be an emergency generator or renewable source of power such as solar or wind power.

 - 2. At least one interior lighting fixture. - 3.
-Electrical heating equipment listed for residential use, and a dedicated receptacle outlet for the electrical heating equipment. - 4.
-At least one GFCI-protected receptacle outlet for use by the occupant(s).
+Electrical heating equipment listed for residential use and a dedicated receptacle outlet for the electrical heating equipment.